 Let not the subtile theefe, escape you so.

-Clavell went on to write a play about a young man who borrows money expecting to inherit a fortune and is then cheated out of his inheritance by unscrupulous moneylenders.
+Clavell went on to write a play with a familiar story about a young man who borrows money expecting to inherit a fortune, and is then cheated out of his inheritance by unscrupulous moneylenders.
 He then went to Ireland to be a lawyer and physician.
 It is very unlikely he ever had any formal training as a lawyer, but nevertheless he also practised law in London in the late 1630s.
 He died, nobody knows where, aged 42, in 1643.

 Gillian Spraggs’s site about highwaymen has part of Clavell’s Recantation available.
 I was unable to find the whole poem available for free on the open internet, but if you have a university subscription to Athens or similar you can read it at Early English Books Online.
 Otherwise, there is much more about him (and the poem) in John Pafford’s John Clavell 1601–1643.
 Highwayman, Author, Lawyer, Doctor, (Oxford, Leopard’s Head Press, 1993).